wordswords/dpc-resume/CV.md

   Worked for two major defence and government software consulting organisations (British Aerospace Intelligence Systems and CGI UK Ltd).
   Worked on developing test strategies, mentoring, and upskilling in cloud and devops technologies, including studying for the AWS Architect Associate Certification.

-Sabbatical
+Health Sabbatical
 : *Personal Projects*
 __Feb 2023 -> Jan 2024__
-  Beat cancer (full remission, cured)
+  Beat cancer (full remission, cured) which was a huge personal achievement that necessitated grit and determination against the odds.
   Worked on upskilling on personal projects such as my [home lab](https://davidcraddock.net/my-home-network/) Worked on building out my VWorkbench project, a extensive [Linux development environment](https://github.com/wordswords/vWorkbench.git)